Old car logos: American car companies that went out of business

 Logo Hummer

 From 1992 to 2010, Hummer was synonymous with powerful, muscular vehicles designed primarily for off-roading.
 Known for its bulky passenger cars and pickup trucks, Hummer targeted a specific consumer audience that valued sustainability and luxury in equal measure.
-The brand was once very popular, but after General Motors’ bid to sell it to a Chinese company fell through, there was a decline that marked the end of Hummer’s presence in the automotive industry.
+The brand was once very popular, but after General Motors’ bid to sell it to a Chinese company fell through, a decline marked the end of Hummer’s presence in the automotive industry.

 Mercury